stephsicilian/Sculpture_Painting_Classifier/README.md

 ## Training the Model
 1. Place your training images in the appropriate `datasets/train/` subdirectories (`sculpture` and `painting`).
-2. Run `train.py` to train the model:
+2. Run `train.py` to dynamically split the dataset and train the model:
    ```sh
    python train.py
    ```
+   - This step creates new directories (`datasets/train/` and `datasets/test/`) based on an 80/20 split.

 ## Testing the Model
 1. Place your test images in the `datasets/test/` subdirectories.